bazyleu/UniState/README.md

 DiceScope is a LifetimeScope that registers the state machine and all states.
 The helper extensions RegisterStateMachine and RegisterState is used for registering.
+Note that for a state machine you must register an interface (or abstract class) and an implementation, and resolve the interface, not the implementation.

 ```csharp
     public class DiceScope : LifetimeScope